rage/mooc.fi/frontend/public/md_pages/faq/privacy-notice.md

 **The right to check and correct personal data (access rights to their own data)**

 _Identifying data_ may be checked and modified by logging into the service http://tmc.mooc.fi/ and clicking on your username at the top right and going to the tab _account settings_.
 You can check _Information on studies_ separately for each course by logging in to the course page.
-If the information on studies is incorrect, you can ask to have it corrected by sending a request to mooc@cs.helsinki.fi.
+If the information on studies is incorrect, you can ask to have it corrected by sending a request to mooc@helsinki.fi.

 **The right to have data deleted**